 Traditional French Cartoon Paper

 Look carefully around the shop and you’ll see that each and every chocolate and candy is gift-wrapped in special brightly-coloured French cartoon paper.
+It’s collectionable paper that goes back to the end of the 18th Century.

 The cartoon-style images are What-am-I guessing games, full of colour.
 Even different producers of the images approach Denise Acabo, asking her to take on their devinette paper.